Skip to content

 _ = resp

-The CLI contains presentation, flag parsing, and terminal-oriented behavior. microVM orchestration and management capabilities are exposed through the Go packages.
+The CLI contains presentation, flag parsing, build metadata output, and raw terminal handling. microVM orchestration and management capabilities are exposed through the Go packages, and the mapping below shows the equivalent library entry points.

 If you already know the CLI, this is the lookup for the equivalent library call: